ProgrammingWithCybineer/Python_Shark_Attack_Analysis/README.md

-# Python_Shark_Attack_Analysis
+# Shark Attack Database Analysis – (Python)

-This is a CLI program that will analyze shark attack data using Python, PySpark,  Hive, and MySQL.
+This is a CLI program that will analyze shark attack data using Python, Pandas, PySpark and MySQL.
 This program has CRUD functionality.
 The program also connects to hive and MySQL.

 ### Technologies Used
   •	Python

+  •	Pandas

   •	PySpark